QuantEcon/lecture-source-py/source/rst/numba.rst

 ============

-In our lecture on :doc:`NumPy <numpy>`, we learned one method to improve speed and efficiency in numerical work
+In our lecture on :doc:`NumPy <numpy>`, we learned one method to improve speed and efficiency in numerical work.

-That method, called *vectorization*, involved sending array processing operations in batch to efficient low-level code
+That method, called *vectorization*, involved sending array processing operations in batch to efficient low-level code.

-This clever idea dates back to Matlab, which uses it extensively
+This clever idea dates back to Matlab, which uses it extensively.

-Unfortunately, vectorization is limited and has several weaknesses
+Unfortunately, vectorization is limited and has several weaknesses.

-One weakness is that it is highly memory-intensive
+One weakness is that it is highly memory-intensive.

-Another problem is that only some algorithms can be vectorized
+Another problem is that only some algorithms can be vectorized.

-In the last few years, a new Python library called `Numba <http://numba.pydata.org/>`__ has appeared that solves many of these problems
+In the last few years, a new Python library called `Numba <http://numba.pydata.org/>`__ has appeared that solves many of these problems.

-It does so through something called **just in time (JIT) compilation**
+It does so through something called **just in time (JIT) compilation**.

-JIT compilation is effective in many numerical settings and can generate extremely fast, efficient code
+JIT compilation is effective in many numerical settings and can generate extremely fast, efficient code.

-It can also do other tricks such as facilitate multithreading (a form of parallelization well suited to numerical work)
+It can also do other tricks such as facilitate multithreading (a form of parallelization well suited to numerical work).

 The Need for Speed
 -----------------------

-To understand what Numba does and why, we need some background knowledge
+To understand what Numba does and why, we need some background knowledge.

-Let's start by thinking about higher-level languages, such as Python
+Let's start by thinking about higher-level languages, such as Python.

-These languages are optimized for humans
+These languages are optimized for humans.

 This means that the programmer can leave many details to the runtime environment